ronf/asyncssh/docs/api.rst

-AsyncSSH supports OpenSSH-style authorized_keys files, including the cert-authority option to validate user certificates, enforcement of from and principals options to restrict key matching, enforcement of no-pty, no-port-forwarding, and permitopen options, and support for command and environment options.
+AsyncSSH supports OpenSSH-style authorized_keys files, including the cert-authority option to validate user certificates, enforcement of from and principals options to restrict key matching, enforcement of no-X11-forwarding, no-agent-forwarding, no-pty, no-port-forwarding, and permitopen options, and support for command and environment options.

 .. index:: Specifying authorized keys
 .. _SpecifyingAuthorizedKeys: